zeroknowledgediscovery/zedwiki/grant.md

 It is also not clear whether the research can produce a generalized framework that works uniformlybest across diverse EHRs.
 Therefore, the study may have limited impact on informing best practices orstandards for PCOR/CER.
 (Moderate)

-The size of study population may not be adequate for nonparametric estimates such as random forestproposed in Aim 1 (moderate).•
+The size of study population may not be adequate for nonparametric estimates such as random forestproposed in Aim 1 (moderate). ** add estimated figure**

 The investigators plan to use multiple imputation as one of their methods for Aim 2, which on its ownis insufficient for data that are missing not at random (MNAR) (moderate)